danhtrinhdevelopermay/BackendMXH/replit.md

 # Layedia - Social Media App

 ## Overview
-Layedia is a full-stack social media application, similar to Facebook, designed for mobile platforms using React Native/Expo.
-Its backend is built with Node.js/Express and PostgreSQL.
+Layedia is a full-stack social media application, similar to Facebook, available on both mobile and web platforms.
+The mobile app is built with React Native/Expo, the web version uses Expo Web (React Native Web), and the backend is powered by Node.js/Express with PostgreSQL.
 The application provides essential social networking functionalities such as posts, reactions, comments, friend connections, direct messaging, and real-time notifications.
 The vision for Layedia is to create a dynamic and engaging platform for users to connect and share, leveraging a modern tech stack for scalability and a rich user experience.

 ## User Preferences
 Preferred communication style: Simple, everyday language.